-I love being able to share my favourite things with you, so it’s about time I told you about our amazing portable grill by writing a Weber Baby Q review!
+I love being able to share my favourite things with you in Australia, so it’s about time I told you about our amazing portable grill by writing a Weber Baby Q review!

 A couple of years ago, we started going to the beach with friends who owned their own portable BBQ.
 That experience inspired me to do my own research into choosing a mini BBQ and I published this post about choosing the best portable BBQ as I was deciding which small BBQ to buy for ourselves!

 This Weber Q review contains affiliate links.
 I bought the Weber Baby Q myself and it was NOT gifted.
 Opinions are my own.

 After doing lots of research, we settled on the Weber Baby Q1000 for our small BBQ mainly because we love the brand as we have a large Weber BBQ on our deck already and we know how reliable it has been over the years.